Berkshire Conference of Women Historians

 Purple wrist bands with the Berks, Women with a Past

+Founded in 1930, the Berkshire Conference of Women Historians (Berks) promotes scholarship and supports the activities of women in the historical profession.
 Perhaps you already know us for our triennial meeting, The Berkshire Conference on the History of Women (“The Big Berks”).
 Launched in 1973, it is now the largest gathering of its kind in the world.
-Learn more about our 50th Anniversary Big Berks in 2023.

 Members are invited to our annual retreats, where many scholars begin their relationship to the organization in an atmosphere designed to promote friendship, relaxation, and networking.
 Feel free to click around our site to read more about our history, our governance structure, our prizes and our committees.
 We hope that when you learn more about us you will want to join at the level that is comfortable for you.